huggingface/blog/introducing-csearch.md

 developed in partnership with Carnegie Mellon University and the University of California, Berkeley, and is being used to teach computer vision and machine learning to identify objects in images and recognize speech in natural language.
-Tarsier has been trained to play the game of Go and other games on a...
+Tarsier has been trained to play the game of Go and other games on a
 ----------------------------------------------------------------------------------------------------
 ```
 </details>